 Electric heating is more expensive than gas or oil, but if you use it correctly you can reduce your costs.
-Unlike gas heating, there are different tariff types with electric heating.
-More information on tariffs are provided below.
+Unlike gas heating, there are different tariff types for electric heating.
+More information on tariffs is provided below.

 There are also several electric heating types in the UK, most installed in Fife are:

 - Electric Wet Radiator Systems (such as Electric Heating Company)